AulaMaroon/League-of-Legends-Auto-Accept/README.md

 # Additional

-- You can cancel queue wait by pressing esc (will be shown on screen)
+- You can cancel queue wait by pressing esc #Might need to press twice to cancel (will be shown on screen)
 - You can re-queue by pressing space (will be shown on screen)
 - To exit script you can double press ESC